 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
 Sanitary Surveys are performed every 3 years by a MassDEP employee.
-A sanitary survey for the North Brookfield Water Department was performed on October 14, 2021 by Margaret Webber.
-We are pleased to report there were no violations found during the survey.
 The next survey will be performed in 2024.
-Job well done to all of the North Brookfield Water Department personnel!

-We are in our 2nd year of water meter installations.
+We are in our final year of water meter installations.
 If you have not already done so, please contact Kelly Valeri at the North Brookfield Water Department to schedule an appointment.
 The office number is 508-867-0207.
 The installation process takes approximately 15-20 minutes and we do ask that someone be home at that time.
 This is at no cost to the homeowner.
 We are simply replacing the aging meters in town which are reaching the end of their lifespan.
 The current handheld device we use for collecting water reads for billing will soon be obsolete, therefore any homeowners without a new water meter will have their water usage estimated until the new meter is installed.
-Call today!!
+Please call today!